tomByrer/web-engeneering-notes/banner-tips.md

 ## Mini Banner
+Best for all relased minified files, but could be used in all source files.

-* list version & terse URL; if inside the file your code is able to be found when filename is lost
+* minimal important information to be found when filename or rest of project is missing
 	* filesnames may be dropped when collated or relayed via CDN.
-* start with `/*!` & end with `*/; most minifer tools will keep this text & is universal commenting.
+* start with `/*!` & end with `*/`; most minifer tools will keep this text & is universal commenting.
-* small as possible; Should respect the spirt of minification
+* small as possible; should respect the spirt of minification
 * don't educate; that what websites are for

 ##### Contains